 Store cooled leftovers in the refrigerator up to 5-6 days, or in the freezer up to 1 month.

 *Soaking grains helps to remove some of the naturally occurring phytic acid in the grain, which helps improve digestibility and speed cook time.
 To soak: Rinse quinoa thoroughly then add to a large mixing bowl or pot and cover with twice the amount of lukewarm water (2 cups water, 1 cup quinoa).
 Soak uncovered at room temperature for at least 2 hours, or overnight.
 Then drain and rinse once more.
 If For cooking soaked quinoa, you’ll add 1.5 times as much water as quinoa to a saucepan, which in this case would be 1.5 cups.
 Bring water to a boil, then add quinoa and bring back to a boil.
 Then lower heat to a simmer and cover.
-Cook until water is completely absorbed and rice is tender – about 15-25 minutes (will depend on whether or not the quinoa was soaked).
+Cook until water is completely absorbed and quinoa is tender – about 12-18 minutes.
 Drain off any excess water if there is any.
-I like to turn off the heat and remove the lid for 10 minutes so the rice gets fluffier.
+I like to turn off the heat and remove the lid for 10 minutes so the quinoa gets fluffier.
 Then return the lid to keep warm until serving. *Prep time reflects soaking for 2 hours.
 If using sprouted quinoa or not soaking your quinoa, prep time is 0 minutes. *Recipe as written yields about 2 cups cooked quinoa.